ContractAudit/VulHunter/Dataset3/README.md

 The folder "Extracted_instances" shows the instances extracted by VulHunter.

-## Examples_result
+## Example_results

-The folder "Examples_result" shows the detection result of each method for contract examples involved in the paper.
+The folder "Example_results" shows the detection result of each method for contract examples involved in the paper.

 ## Methods_detection